wilkelab/ungeviz/README.md

 The functions `bootstrap_summarize()` and `bootstrap_do()` are drop-in equivalents for dplyr’s `summarize()` and `do()` but perform the respective action multiple times on bootstrapped data.
-Similarly, the function `bootstrap()` generates a bootstrapped data frame and the function `bootstrapper()` generates a bootstrapping object that can be used instead of data in ggplot2 layers.
+Similarly, the function `bootstrap_collect()` generates a bootstrapped data frame and the function `bootstrapper()` generates a bootstrapping object that can be used instead of data in ggplot2 layers.

 ``` r
 library(tidyverse)